 SWG3 is one of Scotland’s busiest venues.
 We have 250,000 people coming through our doors each year for gigs, clubs, art, food, drink, work and everything in between - needing heat and light and sound.
 We have artists, unavoidably, travelling across the city, country or globe to deliver it.
 And, to make it all happen, we work with a wide network of suppliers, collaborators, companies and individuals, both local and global.

-We want to keep dancing, keep working, keep creating, keep inspiring ― but we also want to do this in a responsible, innovative way.
-And so, over the past year, we’ve been taking steps to measure our carbon emissions and understand our impacts.
+We want to keep dancing, keep working, keep creating, keep inspiring ― but we also want to do this in a responsible, innovative way that recognises and addresses the climate crisis.
+And so, over the past two years, we have been measuring our carbon emissions to better understand our environmental impact and continuously improving the biodiversity and sustainability of the site for many years to come.
 Our plan is to radically reduce our emissions to net zero by 2025 — or sooner.

 We know this won’t be easy, but we know we have to try — and we're mad up for the challenge.